Logging and Auditing

 #

-# If left empty, no messages will be sent to Matrix.
+# If left empty, no messages will not be sent to Matrix.

 # Format: `@<user_id>:<server address>`